varvet/godmin-medium/README.md

 ## License

-Godmin MediumEditor is licensed under the MIT license.
+Godmin Medium is licensed under the MIT license.
 See the separate MIT-LICENSE file.